Kue putu: Etymology and variations

 Variations of kue putu are often in the shapes or fillings.
 Kue putu of different shapes with almost identical ingredients, fillings and recipes exist in Southeast Asia.

 The white-colored, flatter disc-shaped putu is called putu piring (Malay for disc/plate putu) and is more common in Malaysia, Kerala and Sri Lanka, while thicker and more round white- or green-coloured putu mangkok (Indonesian for bowl putu) is found more in Indonesia.
 In Singapore, however, putu mangkok is called kueh tutu.

 Traditionally kue putu is filled with palm sugar.
-Today, however, there are several new variations using different fillings, such as chocolate or abon (beef floss).
+Today, however, several new variations are using different fillings, such as chocolate or abon (beef floss).

+In Indonesia, a well-known backronym of putu is "pencari uang tenaga uap", lit. 'steam-powered money maker'.

 Similar dishes

 In the Philippines, puto refers to a class of pastries made by steaming rice.
 A type of puto very similar to kue putu is puto bumbóng, which is also cooked in bamboo tubes (Tagalog: bumbóng).
 However, puto bumbóng does not use pandan and is traditionally cooked from whole grains, rather than rice flour.
 It also uses a special, purple variety of glutinous rice called pirurutóng which gives it a deep, purple colour (nowadays achieved with food dye).

 In India (Kerala, Tamil Nadu and Karnataka) and Sri Lanka, a similar dish is known as puttu or pittu, though the dessert variety is only prevalent in Tamil Nadu.